thinkst/canarytools-python/docs/index.rst

   # Acknowledge all incidents for a device older than 3 days
   console.incidents.acknowledge(node_id='329921d242c30b5e', older_than='3d')

-Perhaps you'd just like to do a large clean up of a specific incident type?
+Perhaps you'd just like to do a large clean-up of a specific incident type?
 Don't forget to acknowledge before deleting!

 .. code-block:: python